dikshith-shetty/scratch-game/README.md

 ## 🧩 UML & Documentation

+see [Software Specification Document](./SSD.md) for document list See `/docs/diagrams` for:
+- UML Diagrams
-See `/docs/uml/` for:
+See `/docs/` for:
-- Class Diagram (class.puml / class.png)
-- SSD Diagrams (4 phases: Identify, Extract, Refine, Finalize)
+- SSD documents

 ---